Paul-Henri Bourguignon

 FEATURED EVENTS

-This special 10th anniversary exhibition at Ventana Fine Art in Santa Fe celebrates Bourguignon’s figurative work.
-Far from being realist portraits, his faces and figures are reductive forms, often a patchwork of layered textures and colors and with simply rendered lines of brushwork to indicate, with the barest possible detail, distinguishing characteristics.
+This special exhibition celebrates Bourguignon’s figurative work.
+Far from being realist portraits, his faces and figures are reductive forms, often a patchwork of layered textures and colors with simply rendered lines of brushwork to indicate distinguishing characteristics with the barest possible detail.
+These paintings and drawings have never been exhibited before at Art Access Gallery.

 Media